almhdy24/LicenseManagerAPI/README.md

 1. **Navigate to the Project Directory**:
     ```bash
-    cd LicenseManagerAPI
+    cd ../Frontend
     ```

 2. **Open `index.html` in a Browser**:
-    Simply open the `index.html` file located in the root directory of the project in your preferred web browser.
+    Simply open the `index.html` file located in the `Frontend` directory in your preferred web browser.

 ## Usage